 - Email marketing campaigns

 - Newsletter advertising (Reach +300K industrial buyers by sponsoring the Thomas Industry Update Newsletter)

 What Else Can You Do To Improve Your Blog?

 Following these suggestions will help you form a solid foundation for your blog and get you on your way to increase your website ranking and get you found by industrial buyers.
-However a blog is just one component to a great content strategy — and although great content is the heart of every inbound marketing strategy, it takes a lot of time, effort, and resources to execute.
+However a blog is just one component of a great content strategy — and although great content is the heart of every inbound marketing strategy, it takes a lot of time, effort, and resources to execute.
 Not sure where to start?
 Drop us a line!
 And in the meantime, visit the below resources for more tips.